mardaravicius/aoe2de_xslibs/README.md

 XS gives you arrays, vectors, and primitive types, but larger scripts quickly run into a few missing building blocks:

 - dynamic array with an api inspired by python list
-- hash table with an api inspired by python dictionary
+- hash tables and tree maps with an api inspired by python dictionary
 - bitwise operations as xs functions
 - a pseudo-random number generator with good random distribution based on the mersenne twister algorithm